wafarag/Sentiment-Analysis-Using-SageMaker/README.md

 # Sentiment-Analysis-Using-SageMaker
-Analyzing the sentiment of movie reviews using recurrent neural networks and the deployment platform Amazon SageMaker.
+Analyzing the sentiment of movie reviews using recurrent neural networks (RNN) and the deployment platform is the Amazon SageMaker.
+The deployed RNN performs sentiment analysis on movie reviews complete with publicly accessible API and a simple web page which interacts with the deployed endpoint.
+The full detailed report with the documented code is available in pdf or html.